National Health Symposium

 Event Code : 9310

-The Johns Hopkins University Applied Physics Laboratory will be hosting the inaugural National Health Symposium on March 5-6, 2019 at the Kossiakoff Center in Laurel, MD.
+The Johns Hopkins University Applied Physics Laboratory will host the inaugural National Health Symposium on March 5-6, 2019 at the Kossiakoff Center in Laurel, MD.
 The symposium will focus on the translation of advances in research and development to the delivery of care in all settings.
 Bringing together leaders in research and operations, this program will explore the latest breakthroughs and identify practical approaches to overcoming barriers to engineer an envisioned future for health.

 The symposium will feature keynote speakers, panel sessions, lightning talks, and exhibits focused on three impact areas: